bruceravel/demeter/documentation/Athena/analysis/peak.rst

    Choosing the lineshape to add to the model.

-Line shapes are added to the fitting model by clicking the buttons labeled :quoted:`Add step` or :quoted:`Add peak`.
+Line shapes are added to the fitting model by clicking the buttons labeled :kbd:`Add step,light` or :kbd:`Add peak,light`.
 The functional form of the lineshape is chosen by selection from the menu to the left of those buttons.

 Clicking one of the :quoted:`Add` buttons inserts a field for that lineshape in the area below the buttons.
 In the screenshot above, three lineshapes